 - JACOBS: Ok so Estina came here and they did the presentation.
 You say senior management

 - 2 was present.

 - 3 DLAMINI: Yes.

 - 4 JACOBS: Who is that?

 - 5 DLAMINI: it was two Directors and I was also there.
 [HOD] was also there but unfortunately,

-- 6 that's what I'm thinking, I'm still struggling to locate from the secretary, the person who was
+- 6 I that's what I'm thinking, I'm still struggling to locate from the secretary, the person who was

 - 7 taking the minutes has both resigned, so I'm not able to, I'm still trying to trace the attendance

 - 8 register for that particular day and the attendance register and the minutes of that particular

 - 9 day but few people, I'm not sure maybe you must also advise me because I can also get

 - people who can confirm that I was in that meeting.
 I can give you, I can make a list and say

 - 11 people must confirm because if I can give you the list that you confirm to say that they were in

 - 12 that meeting.

 - 13 JACOBS: The HOD was in the meeting and you were in the meeting.

 - 14 DLAMINI: Yes.

 - 15 JACOBS: You're clear on that?

 - 16 DLAMINI: Yes.

 - 17 JACOBS: Mr Masikeng, was he there?

-- B DLAMINI: I'm not sure whether Dr Masikeng.
+- 18 DLAMINI: I'm not sure whether Dr Masikeng.

 - 19 JACOBS: But we'll check with him.

 - 20 DLAMINI: Was there but you will check with him whether he was part of the meeting.

 - 21 JACOBS: And the MEC was she there?

 - 22 DLAMINI: MEC was not there.
-If was a he then, not she.
+It was a he then, not she.

 - 23 JACOBS: Oh.

 - 24 DLAMINI: The she is no.

 - 25 JACOBS: So the MEC wasn't present?

 - 26 DLAMINI: No, the MEC wasn't present.

-JACOBS: And who is the MEC at that stage?
-1 2 DLAMINI: MEC Zwane.
+- 1 JACOBS: And who is the MEC at that stage?
+2 DLAMINI: MEC Zwane.
 JACOBS: And the new MEC is?
 3 DLAMINI: MEC Qabathe.
 4 JACOBS: How do you spell it?
 5 DLAMINI: Qabathe.
 JACOBS: And when was she appointed?
 7 8 DLAMINI: Qabathe, March.
 JACOBS: 2013?
 9 DLAMINI: 2013.
 10 JACOBS: So effectively Estina came to speak to you and to do a presentation on the project.
 11 DLAMINI: Yeah.
 12 JACOBS: Ok and what was the presentation about?
 13 DLAMINI: If you look at that presentation that presentation was basically about setting up a 14 dairy project right?
 The location and everything, it was identified by us, by the Department.
-15 Myself could only be when the delegation was India, this was some of the things that were 1.6 discussed and then they had to come up and then make a follow up to say where is the 17 location and all that so ja.
+15 Myself could only be when the delegation was India, this was some of the things that were 16 discussed and then they had to come up and then make a follow up to say where is the 17 location and all that so ja.
 Basically the presentation was about setting up and partnering with 18 us in terms of doing the dairy in different states.
 19 JACOBS: Ok.
-20 DLAMINI: And they also, I think at the heart of the whole thing is to [inaudible 0:05:41.0] they 21 want to come and invest in terms of putting up a profiting land and the Department must 22 [inaudible 0:05:54.4] about the farmers in terms of setting up the dairies which the dairy would 23 produce the milk and the processing plant will assist in terms of the beneficiation of the milk.
-24 25 JACOBS: Ok.
-We are going to go through this with you but I can see some of the 26 documentation looks familiar already.
+20 DLAMINI: And they also, I think at the heart of the whole thing is to (inaudible 0:05:41.0) they 21 22 want to come and invest in terms of putting up a profiting land and the Department must - JACOBS: Ok.
+We are going to go through this with you but I can see some of the documentation looks familiar already.